eisental/BasicCircuits/README.md

-BasicCircuits 0.4
+BasicCircuits 0.6
 ==================

 The basic circuit package for [RedstoneChips](http://github.com/eisental/RedstoneChips).
-Currently consists of 20 different kinds of chips that can handle binary numbers of any length (although sometimes limited to 32bit integers).
+Includes many different kinds of chips that can handle binary numbers of any length (although sometimes limited to 32bit integers).

-Check the [wiki](https://github.com/eisental/BasicCircuits/wiki/BasicCircuits-) for more info on building and activating circuits.
+Check the [wiki](https://github.com/eisental/BasicCircuits/wiki/BasicCircuits-) for more info on building and activating circuits, and a full list.

 __If you like this, please__